Fernando Salas (baseball)

-Noel Fernando Salas (born May 30, 1985) is a Mexican professional baseball pitcher for the Olmecas de Tabasco of the Mexican League.
-He made his major league debut in 2010.
-He previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Los Angeles Angels of Anaheim / Los Angeles Angels, New York Mets, Arizona Diamondbacks and Philadelphia Phillies.
+Noel Fernando Salas Buitimea (born May 30, 1985) is a Mexican professional baseball pitcher for the Olmecas de Tabasco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Los Angeles Angels of Anaheim, New York Mets, Arizona Diamondbacks, and Philadelphia Phillies.
+He made his MLB debut with the Cardinals in 2010.

 Early life

 Fernando Salas was born and raised in Huatabampo, Mexico.
-Growing up he never thought about playing in the American Major Leagues, instead being an avid fan of Mexican League baseball.
+Growing up he never thought about playing in the American Major Leagues, instead being a fan of Mexican League baseball.
 Said Salas: "There is a lot of money to stay in Mexican League.
 A lot of players in Mexican League have a chance, (at American baseball) but they want a lot of money."
 Although he watched little if any American baseball—the only game he can remember watching is the 1993 World Series between the Toronto Blue Jays and Philadelphia Phillies—he had a dream of proving he was good enough to play in the major leagues.

 Professional career

-Saltillo Saraperos
+Saraperos de Saltillo

-Salas first pitched professionally at age 20 when he was signed by the Saltillo Saraperos of the Mexican League.
+Salas first pitched professionally at age 20 when he was signed by the Saraperos de Saltillo of the Mexican League.
 There his pitching coach was Sid Monge a veteran of ten years in American Major League baseball as a player and a coach in the St. Louis Cardinals minor league system.
 According to Salas, Monge was the reason he is now playing in the major leagues: "He pushed me.
 He said 'You can go to America'.
 He believed in me."
 Representatives from other major league teams took interest in Salas as well, with scouts from the Chicago Cubs, Kansas City Royals, Detroit Tigers and the Cardinals watching Salas pitch in the 2006 Mexican League playoffs.